Banking in Sri Lanka: Banking education

-The Institute of Bankers of Sri Lanka (IBSL), established under Act of Parliament No. 26 of 1979, is the apex body governing the banking education.
+The Institute of Bankers of Sri Lanka (IBSL), established under Act of Parliament No. 26 of 1979, is the apex body governing banking education.
 Membership of the institute has five categories: Honorary Fellows, Fellows (life), Associate (life) Members, Associate Members and Student Members (Active).

 It awards two internationally recognized qualifications: the Certificate in Banking and Finance (CBF) and the Diploma in Banking and Finance (DBF).